 This dashboard provides an integrated and dynamic view of machine learning model performance while focusing on the Oil & Gas domain, which is unique to dataVediK.

 There have been 34,799 wells drilled in North Dakota, USA, which are spread over 608 fields.
-The model demonstrated above used data from the Sanish field in the Williston basin with about 754 wells with an average TVD of approximately 10,000 ft and average MD of 20,000 ft effectively having the average lateral length of 10,000 ft.
-Out of these wells, 441 wells had the required well logs and 211 wells had the well logs and formation tops in the right depth range and hence were used for model building and testing.
+The model demonstrated above used data from the one field in the Williston basin with about 754 wells with an average TVD of approximately 10,000 ft and average MD of 20,000 ft effectively having the average lateral length of 10,000 ft.

-The screenshot below shows a part of the dataVediK’s multi-well logs cross-section tool incorporating the 211 training and test wells in the Sanish field built using big data technology to facilitate the viewing of basin and field wide cross-sections consisting of millions or even billions of well log sample points.
+The screenshot below shows a part of the dataVediK’s multi-well logs cross-section tool incorporating the training and test wells in the field, built using big data technology to facilitate the viewing of basin and field wide cross-sections consisting of millions or even billions of well log sample points.

 Leave a Reply